 Case documents obtained through the Freedom of Information Act have been added for the University at Buffalo.

-The Office for Civil Rights said it has opened a new case at the University at Buffalo.
+The Office for Civil Rights said it has resolved an investigation at Occidental College.